kshetline/aw-clock/README.md

 When displaying 24-hour time, that time can either be local time or UTC.

+On a display which is narrower than a 16-by-9 aspect ratio, four forecast days can be seen at one time without scrolling.
+On 16-by-9 or wider displays, five days are visible at a glance.

-*&#42;A touchscreen or mouse is required to display the last three days of the seven-day forecast, to switch the display from sunrise/sunset to moonrise/moonset, or to switch from hourly temperatures to hourly probability-of-precipitation.*
+*&#42;A touchscreen or mouse is required to display the last two or three days of the seven-day forecast, to switch the display from sunrise/sunset to moonrise/moonset, or to switch from hourly temperatures to hourly probability-of-precipitation.*

 ![app screenshot](https://shetline.com/readme/aw-clock/2.4.0/awc_screenshot.png)
 <br/><br/>